Our favorite books featuring characters on a road trip

 Tangled Up in You by Christina Lauren

-A witty and deeply romantic modern reimagining of Disney’s Tangled follows Ren and Fitz as they’re thrown together on a road trip that will lead them in the most unexpected directions.
-Out on the open road, the world somehow shifts, and the unlikely pair realize that, maybe, the key to the dreams they’ve both been chasing have been sitting next to them the whole time.
+A road trip throws Ren and Fitz together and leads them in the most unexpected directions.
+Out on the open road, the world somehow shifts.
+And the unlikely pair realize that, maybe, the key to the dreams they’ve both been chasing have been sitting next to them the whole time.

 Off the Map by Trish Doller

 On the road to love, you don’t need a GPS.
-Fate throws Carla and Eamon together when she arrives in Dublin for her best friend’s wedding and he is tasked with picking her up from the airport.
+Fate throws Carla and Eamon together when she arrives in Dublin for her best friend’s wedding and he picks her up from the airport.
 But what should be a simple drive across Ireland quickly becomes complicated with chemistry-filled detours, unexpected feelings, and a chance at love – if only they choose it.

 Off the Books by Soma Mei Sheng Frazier

-Recent Dartmouth dropout Mei drives a limo to make ends meet, but her interest is soon piqued by handsome and reserved Henry.
-Toting an enormous black suitcase with him everywhere he goes, he’s more concerned with taking frequent breaks than making good time on the road.
-When Mei discovers Henry’s secret, she does away with her usual close-lipped demeanor and decides she has no choice but to confront him.
-What Henry reveals rocks her to her core and shifts this once casual, transactional road trip to one of moral stakes and dangerous consequences.
+Recent Dartmouth dropout Mei drives a limo to make ends meet.
+But the handsome and reserved Henry soon piques her interest.
+He’s more concerned with taking frequent breaks than making good time on the road.
+When Mei discovers Henry’s secret, she decides she has no choice but to confront him.
+What Henry reveals rocks her to her core.
+And the once-casual, transactional road trip shifts to one of moral stakes and dangerous consequences.